62 million smokers and vaping enthusiasts reached since 2015!

 In order to be considered a hemp product, THC-JD gummies and vape carts are required to contain less than 0.3% delta 9 THC by dry weight.
 If any product is discovered to contain delta 9 levels above the legal limit, it’s deemed to be marijuana—a federally illegal Schedule I drug.

-You’ll notice THC-JD popping up across a number of online hemp shops.
-Availability aside, don’t rush to complete your purchase.
+A growing collection of online hemp shops is releasing THC-JD products.
+But don’t rush to complete your purchase, even if you suspect the product actually contains the cannabinoid in question.
 Always check for third-party testing results before buying THC-JD or any hemp-derived product.

 I'm a Pennsylvania-based cannabis enthusiast and writer.
 As a part of the Vaping360 team, I'm eager to help cannabis consumers explore vaping and get the most out of their experience.
 You can also find me @faeberrystudios on Instagram.